Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 - Staging environments for safe pre-deployment testing

-- Cloudflare Enterprise CDN add-on (significantly cheaper than buying it directly)
+- Cloudflare Enterprise CDN add-on (much cheaper than buying it directly)

 - Bot protection and basic WAF via Cloudflare integration